Applying for Doctoral Studies

 The copies of study certificates must be certified either by the issuing institution or by two unbiased signatories.
 The copies must be made of the original, official documents.
 Copies of copies will not be accepted.
 If the certificate has several pages, each page must be certified from the right side of the page.
 Each page of the copy must carry the signature, name of the signatory/signatories and date.
 The signatories must see the original document and the copy of it side by side.
 By signing they certify that the copy is an unaltered copy of the original document.

 Aalto University Learning Services does not take copies of application documents or attest them (except in the case of certifying the copies of degree certificates granted by Aalto University).

-Please note that in some faculties/institutions it may not be possible to graduate during summer.
+Please note that in some faculties/institutions it may not be possible to graduate during holiday time.
 The students must reserve enough time to complete all courses required for the degree and for the administrative processes at their home institution.

 To be eligible to apply to the Doctoral programme of Aalto University School of Arts, Design and Architecture, language skills must be demonstrated by taking one of the accepted language tests.

 Applicants are not required to prove their language proficiency if: